DigbyChappell/digbychappell.github.io/_pages/about.md

 Prior to joining Imperial College, I received an MEng degree in Engineering from the [University of Cambridge](https://www.cam.ac.uk/) in 2019, where my final year project investigated <i>wearable muscle activity sensors</i> under the supervision of [Prof. George Malliaras](http://www.eng.cam.ac.uk/profiles/gm603).

-His research interests mainly include **Visual Grasping** and **Imitation Learning** in Dexterous Robotic Hands.
-Particularly, he is interested in the implementation of VR and learning algorithms that empower dexterous robotic hands to see and think more intelligent.
-In addition to scientific research, he loves travel, musical and sports, especially football!
+My research interests include all things **prosthetics** and **robotics**, particularly **prosthetic hands**.
+When I'm not in the lab, I'm usually playing badminton or making ice cream.

-Please feel free to contact me if you're interested in my research!
+Please feel free to contact me if you're interested in my research (or my icecream)!

 [[go top](https://dchappell2203.github.io/)]